 Any wise, seasoned Christian will have their own recommendations about the "best" place to start reading the Bible.
-Some say to begin with Jesus in the Gospels of the New Testament.
+Some say to begin with Jesus in the gospels of the New Testament.
 Some say to start with the history of Israel in the Old Testament.
 While these are great suggestions, and you may well follow this advice, we would like to propose a crazy idea:

 2 Timothy 3:16-17 says, "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work."
 That means ALL of the Bible is valuable.
 It doesn't matter where you start reading; what matters is that you read at all.
-God uses the Bible to whisper into the hearts of His sons and daughters, and studying His Word is way to open your door to Him (Revelation 3:20).
+God uses the Bible to whisper into the hearts of His sons and daughters, and studying His Word is one way to open your door to Him (Revelation 3:20).

 When a friend gave me my first Bible, I knew nothing about where to start investigating this Christianity thing.
 I decided to read it cover-to-cover and opened up to Genesis.
 The stories of how the world began, how the first people kept making terrible mistakes, and how God gave them more second chances than they deserved absolutely captivated me.
 I plowed on through Exodus but eventually got bogged down somewhere in Deuteronomy.
 (And admittedly, I only skimmed Numbers.)

-The friend suggested that I skip ahead to the Gospels and learn about Jesus, assuring me that it was OK to read the Bible in non-sequential order.
+The friend suggested that I skip ahead to the gospels and learn about Jesus, assuring me that it was OK to read the Bible in non-sequential order.
 And he was right!
 Those first books got me hooked but skipping ahead helped me make overarching connections.

 Hebrews 4:12 says "the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart."
 No matter where I turned in the Bible, God had something to tell me about how His Word could affect my life.
 And the same is true for you!